-- 1. The text [1] of the Agreement between Iraq and the Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons [2] is reproduced in this document for the information of all Members. - 2.
-The Agreement entered into force on 29 February 1972 pursuant to Article 25.
+1. The text of the Agreement (and the Protocol thereto) concluded between the former Yugoslav Republic of Macedonia and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
+The Agreement was approved by the Board of Governors on 11 September 2000.
+It was effected by an exchange of letters of 4 and 10 October 2000.